-The Financial Report is due to the VBPD Program Manager 15 days following the calendar quarter for which the grantee is requesting reimbursement.
+The Financial Report is due to the VBPD Grants Manager 15 days following the calendar quarter for which the grantee is requesting reimbursement.
 The grantee must submit an original hard-copy report that is signed by the Project Coordinator and the Authorized Official.
 Reimbursement payments to state agencies additionally require an Inter-Agency Transfer (IAT) Invoice to make a transfer of accounts.

-The Department of Rehabilitative Services (DRS) is the fiscal agent for the Board.
-If a grantee is not a DRS vendor, they must complete a W-9 form at the beginning of the grant period.
+The Department for Aging and Rehabilitative Services (DARS) is the fiscal agent for the Board.
+If a grantee is not a DARS vendor, they must complete a W-9 form at the beginning of the grant period.